Saudatu Bungudu

 Saudatu Usman Bungudu (born 15 January 1942 in Bungudu, Zamfara state Nigeria) was appointed Nigeria's Women Affairs and Social Development minister in July 2007.
+She was succeeded by Salamatu Hussaini Suleiman and Preceded by Maryam Ciroma.
 She was relieved of her post on 29 October 2008 in a cabinet reshuffle.

 She graduated from Uthman dan Fodiyo University before first becoming commissioner of Women and Children Affairs in Zamfara State and later federal minister.
 During her tenure as a minister of Nigeria's Women Affairs and social Development ministry, she decried the judgement passed by an upper area court in Lafia, Nassarawa state in the case of the rape of a nine-month-old baby.